-Tampa is on the Florida Gulf Coast and is the setting for this three bedroom, three bath town home for sale.
-It is in a leafy, gated community with a swimming pool, a lake and a boat dock.
-The asking price is $209,900, which is 17% less than its current estimated market value.
+Selmer is in southwestern Tennessee and is the setting for this nice single level four bedroom, two bath home for sale.
+It has shiny floors, neutral colors, a covered porch, ceiling fans and more.
+The asking price is $121,500, which is 25% less than its current estimated market value.

 Risks and Benefits of Buying a Foreclosed Residential Property

 The housing bubble has popped and rebounded.
 There may not be as many foreclosed properties on the market as you might expect.
 Buying one can still be a good deal - up to five percent less than a similar house in an identical neighborhood.
 If you want such a deal, you'll need to budget well, do your homework, seek the help of real estate professionals, and stay patient.

 Distressed properties can go through three stages of foreclosure.
 The pre-foreclosure property may be difficult to find.
 Owners and banks aren't quite ready to accept defeat or publicize the failure.
 The waters are rising, but there's a chance things will work out.

 Some property owners, however, may want to salvage their credit ratings before the worst happens.
 They could be motivated to accept an offer quickly.
 If the property is a short sale, closing may take up to 90 days.
 This gives you time for due diligence, title research, and standard inspections.
 The biggest hurdle is the bank.
 If your purchase price doesn't cover closing costs and the mortgage, the bank may not approve.
 You may also have to prod the old owner to vacate.